jsenv/assert/readme.md

 It is designed like this to make test fails if something subtle changes.
 Any subtle change in code might break things relying on it.
 You need that level of precision by default.

-2 - We recommend to use _assert_ to test everything:
+2 - _assert_ is designed to become your favorite assertion:

 _assert_ can be the only assertion used to write tests.
 It mostly prevents [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding).